ni/nimi-python/CONTRIBUTING.md

     1. Ensure no commits are made on ni/nimi-python/master until the release is complete
     1. Create and checkout a branch for release-related changes
     1. Update [CHANGELOG.md](./CHANGELOG.md)
+        * For packages that are releasing:
           * Delete empty (i.e. No changes) sub-sections under "Unreleased" section
-        * Remove the Unreleased section from the TOC if there are no changes for those drivers.
+          * Remove the Unreleased section from the TOC if there are no changes for the package.
-        * If it's a common change for all the drivers, include the `(Common)` string before newly added changes in [CHANGELOG.md].
         * Change the "Unreleased" header to the version of the release
         * Change [Unreleased] in TOC to the version of the release
         * Commit to branch